-Students prepare their degree plans in accordance with degree requirements, their professional development goals, and advice from their assigned advisors.
-Students must develop and file a signed degree plan during the first semester of degree seeking status and ensure that the degree plan is approved by the student's graduate advisory committee, the graduate coordinator, the college dean, and filed with the Office of the Graduate School, Administration Building, room 216.
+Students prepare their degree plans in accordance with degree requirements, their professional development goals and advice from their assigned advisors.
+Students must develop and file a signed degree plan during the first semester of degree-seeking status and ensure that the degree plan is approved by the student's graduate advisory committee, the graduate coordinator and the college dean, and filed with the Office of the Graduate School, Administration Building, room 216.
 The student will not officially be recognized as candidate for a master's degree until these signatures are obtained and the degree plan is filed in the graduate school office.
 Other guidelines for degree plan development include:

 - 1. Complete COUN 501 with a grade of "B" or higher during the first nine hours of enrollment. - 2.
 Obtain a grade of "A" or "B" in all courses specified in the degree plan. - 3.
 Apply no more than nine hours of transfer credit from another university to the degree plan (See catalog section on Transfer Graduate Credit, Page 18).
 Application of transfer credit to the degree plan requires approval from the graduate advisory committee and must be completed at least one semester prior to starting an internship.
 The Graduate Advisory Committee and graduate dean must approve request for transfer credits.
-Internship credits from other institutions will not be accepted or applied to the degree plan. - 4.
-Apply no more than 12 graduate credit hours completed prior to admission to the School of Education to the degree plan. - 5.
+Internship credits from other institutions will not be accepted or applied to the degree plan. - Apply no more than 12 graduate credit hours completed prior to admission to the College of Education and Technology to the degree plan. - 5.
 Apply no extension credit to the degree plan. - 6.
 Apply no more than three graduate workshop credit hours to the degree plan. - 7.
 Apply no more than four Individual Research credits to the degree plan. - 8.
 Obtain written approval for any course substitutions by the student's graduate advisory committee prior to candidacy.
-After candidacy, substitutions for required courses must be approved in writing by the students'
+After candidacy, substitutions for required courses must be approved in writing by the students' graduate advisory committee, the graduate

-- graduate advisory committee, the graduate coordinator, the department chair, the dean of the College of Education and Technology, and graduate dean.
-Approval of substitutions is final only after documentation has been approved by the graduate dean. - 9.
-Students may begin the internship component of the program of study only when all coursework has been successfully completed with a grade of "A" or "B" in all coursework and upon successful completion of the candidacy examination. - 10.Students must validate their ability to synthesize the content of their master's degree coursework by selecting and successfully completing the following:
+- coordinator, the department chair, the dean of the College of Education and Technology and graduate dean.
+Approval of substitutions is final only after documentation has been approved by the graduate dean. - Students may begin the internship component of the program of study only when all coursework has been successfully completed with a grade of "A" or "B" and upon successful completion of the Counselor Preparation Comprehensive Examination (CPCE). - 10.
+Students may take the Counselor Preparation Comprehensive Examination (CPCE) during the last semester of coursework.
+The CPCE is administered every semester and costs \$35.00